OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/File_Hub_Concept.md

-### Sharepoint

-Sharepoint is an external source (Microsoft program).<br>
-Files from Sharepoint can be accessed in the File Hub if the access authorization has been set up by administrators.

-### OneDrive

-OneDrive is an external source (Microsoft program).
-Files from OneDrive can be accessed in the File Hub if the access authorization has been set up by the administrator.

 ## Setting up the access conditions

 As mentioned above, the File Hub only displays folders and files for which access permission has been granted.
 Access permissions are granted/set up **in the respective sources**.